 High yield bonds offer a number of potential benefits, alongside some specific risks such as higher volatility and higher default rates.
-In the current environment of persistently low interest rates, bond investors are finding attractive yield difficult to come by.
 For those in a position to take on higher levels of credit risk, high yield bonds may provide a significant yield enhancement to a well-diversified portfolio.

-In addition to significantly higher income than investment grade bonds, high yield often behaves differently to other areas of the fixed income universe so can provide important diversification to a broader fixed income portfolio.
+In addition to higher income than investment grade bonds, high yield often behaves differently to other areas of the fixed income universe so may provide important diversification to a broader fixed income portfolio.

 Like equities, high yield bond prices can increase as a result of improved performance of the issuing company or a wider economic upturn.
 However, the typically higher income component of high yield bonds means that they are generally less volatile than equities.